 - 3. Are SUVs more likely to roll over than other cars?

-- 4. Who is to responsible for the rollover accident?
+- 4. Who is responsible for a rollover accident?

 - 5. Is the vehicle manufacturer liable for rollover accidents?